1. What does Hanukkah celebrate?

 There are very specific rules about lighting a menorah; luckily most of them rely on simply knowing your left from your right.
 The menorah has nine branches, one for each night of the Festival of Lights, plus a shamash, meaning helper or attendant, which is lit first and then used to light the other candles.
 The shamash always sits a bit higher or lower than the rest of the candles so as to not get confused with the others.
 The candles are placed on the menorah from right to left, the same direction in which one reads Hebrew.
 However, when lighting the menorah you move in the opposite direction, using the shamash to the light the candles from left to right.
 Confusing?
 Eh, do your best.

 How many candles will you need?
 44. Each night a new candle is added to the menorah, plus a shamash, and burned all the way through.
 But don’t worry, there is no need to count; if you buy a box it will come with 44.

 4. There is a height limit for menorahs.

-Despite both being at the clearly defined height limit of 32-feet-tall, two menorahs in New York are currently at odds claiming to have the largest in the world.
-One is in Grand Army Plaza, Brooklyn and claims to have a shamash that is six inches higher than it’s Manhattan competitor located on the corner of Fifth Ave. and 59th St. So far, no winner has been declared.
+There is a clearly defined height limit for menorahs of 32-feet-tall.
+In New York City, two menorahs rival each other for height.
+One is in Grand Army Plaza, Brooklyn and is claimed to have a shamash that is six inches higher than its Manhattan competitor located on the corner of Fifth Ave. and 59th St.

 5. The traditional use of oil even applies to the holiday’s foods.